ICJIA/icjia-swatch-generator/README.md

   - Tetradic (Rectangle)
   - Shades & Tints
   - Golden Ratio Harmony
+- Browse a library of pre-curated color swatches from popular design websites
 - Copy color hex codes with a single click
 - Responsive design for all device sizes
 - Modern UI with subtle animations